-Jean-Paul Rodrigue (2013), New York:
+Jean-Paul Rodrigue (2017), New York:

-Routledge, 416 pages.
+Routledge, 440 pages.

 Transport Geography Glossary

 Compiled by Dr. Jean-Paul Rodrigue.
 Many of the glossary

 - Access.
 The capacity to enter and exit a transport

 system.
 It is an absolute term implying that a location

 - Accessibility.
-The measure of the capacity of a location
+The measure of the capacity of

-and the structure of transport infrastructure
+The capacity and the structure of transport infrastructure

 are key elements in the determination of accessibility.